+Instead of the NHS support, you can opt to receive the standard funding package.
 The standard funding you will receive will depend upon your domicile.
-The Tuition Fees for Nursing and Midwifery courses are £9,000 per year.
+The Tuition Fee charge for Nursing and Midwifery courses are £9,000 per year.

-With regards to the Maintenance Loan and Tuition Fee Loan (if applicable), you can apply through Student Finance England.
-Please note that you will not be eligible for means tested allowances from Student Finance Wales if you will be receiving an NHS Wales Bursary Support Package.
+Please note that you will not be eligible for means tested allowances through the standard funding if you will be receiving an NHS Wales Bursary Support Package.

 If you have previously studied a non-NHS funded course, then your entitlement to the NHS Bursary support and Reduced Loan from the Student Loans Company is not affected.

 However, if you have previously started or completed any NHS funded course then this could have implications for your funding.
 Please contact NHS Student Awards for more information on this.

 Please note that if you already hold an honours degree, you will not be eligible to receive the standard funding package for a nursing/midwifery degree if applying to Student Finance Wales.

 The University is keen to offer support to student carers, including providing a Bursary from its Student Support Fund to help those who are in need of financial support, as it is recognised that caring often has financial implications (such as less availability for paid work and increased travel costs).
 Find out more.